 So what do we need to do differently to achieve success?
 Well, the answer is actually extremely simple.
 As Rodgers & Hammerstein wrote in their song for the musical South Pacific, called Happy Talk, “You gotta have a dream, if you don’t have a dream, how you gonna have a dream come true?”

-Your first step to having what you want is to know what it is you want to have i.e. YOUR DREAM.
+Your first step to having what you want is to know what it is you want to have – in other words, YOUR DREAM.
 This could be something that is potentially a long way in the future – maybe even 10 years away, and something that is big and challenging and even a bit scary too.
 Jim Collins calls this your BHAG, or Big Hairy Audacious Goal.

 Whilst this seems simple, for some, dreaming big is extremely difficult, especially as an adult.
 Society has taught us to be ‘realistic’, to avoid disappointment.
 Coupled with real-life disappointments, we settle for mediocrity and lose that childlike ability to dream BIG.